 Academically, Tyler Howe, Tyler Tilbe, and Nick Day have been repeat NWCA Scholar All-Americans as five others, headlined by Hartzell in the same year he qualified for the national meet, were also recognized.
 The three picks in 2016-17 tied a handful of other years for the most honorees.

 Hall was standout wrestler in the mid-1980’s for Hall of Fame coach Phil Grebinar.
 He totaled a career record of 54-4-2 (.902 winning percentage) and is tied for fourth in dual-meet wins.
 The 296 team points he amassed places him second all-time while he is one of only two WPI Wrestlers to have two undefeated dual meet seasons in the history of the program.
 Hall also belongs to a rare group of WPI wrestlers who garnered four All-New England honors and he was a key part of WPI’s first two New England championship teams in 1985 and 1987.
 He was inducted into the WPI Athletics Hall of Fame in September of 2008.

-Steve and his wife, Michelle (WPI '85), reside in Sudbury with their two sons, Connor and Matthew, who were both college All-American lacrosse players.
+Steve and his wife, Michelle (WPI '85), reside in Sudbury and have two sons, Connor and Matthew, who were both college All-American lacrosse players.